Romantic gîtes in South of France

 + Northern European (Dutch) comfort in a southern European atmosphere

-+ Your own ‘tourist board’ at home: with walking maps and tourist guides, guests are provided with all the instant information
++ Your own ‘tourist board’ at home: with tourist guides/books guests are provided with all the instant information

 + Coming home in a home: everything you expect in a ‘home’ is there, like books, games (including ‘jeu de boules’ set), cleaning devises, shopping bags etc.

 + Sleeping well is important: the houses offer good beds with good quality mattresses, seasonal duvets, and both hard and soft pillows.